Dumonvil/VotePam1/README.md

 ### Networking

-Login Screen
+* Login Screen
--(Read / GET) Query to connect with user id.
+   * (Read / GET) Query to connect with user id.

-Candidate selection screen
+* Candidate selection screen
--(Read / GET) Query to display names and photos of candidates by categories.
+   * (Read / GET) Query to display names and photos of candidates by categories.

-Profil Screen
+* Profil Screen
--(Read/ GET) Query to display all the information about the user.
+   * (Read/ GET) Query to display all the information about the user.
 His picture, his name and surname, his date of birth and his birthplace.

-Detail
+* Detail
--(Read / GET) Query to view the details of each candidate select before voting.
+   * (Read / GET) Query to view the details of each candidate select before voting.

-Post-detail
+* Post-detail
--(Read / GET) Query to display all the candidates chosen by the user.
+   * (Read / GET) Query to display all the candidates chosen by the user.